33.1. Complex behaviors [voting story] – Mastering Plone 6 development – 33. Roundtrip [The voting story] frontend, backend, and REST

 name="ploneconf.featured"

-description="Control if a item is shown on the frontpage"
+description="Control if a item is shown on the front page"

 provides=".featured.IFeatured"